simeononsecurity/simeononsecurity.ch/content/articles/computer-file-systems-explained_-fat32,-ntfs,-exfat,-and-more/index.en.md

 NTFS is the default file system for Windows operating systems, including Windows NT, Windows 2000, Windows XP, Windows Vista, Windows 7, Windows 8, and Windows 10.
 It is also supported by other operating systems through third-party drivers.

-NTFS is not natively supported by macOS, but read-only support is available through third-party software such as Paragon NTFS for Mac.
+NTFS isn't natively supported by macOS, but read-only support is available through third-party software such as Paragon NTFS for Mac.
 Linux distributions also provide limited support for NTFS.

 To ensure compatibility between different operating systems, it is recommended to use the FAT32 or exFAT file systems for external storage devices that need to be accessed by multiple platforms.